aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 head# apt install isc-dhcp-server
 ```
 Then configure the server by modifying first the
-`/etc/default/isc-dhcp-server` file to indicate we will only use the
+`/etc/default/isc-dhcp-server` file to indicate only the
-IPv4 interface:
+IPv4 interface is used:
 ```
 #### /etc/default/isc-dhcp-server
 INTERFACESv4="eth0"